maxitg/SetReplace/README.md

 ```
 <img src="READMEImages/WolframModelPropertiesHypergraphModelCausalGraph.png" width="478">

-`"LayeredCausalGraph"` generations the same graph but layers events generation-by-generation.
+**`"LayeredCausalGraph"`** generates the same graph but layers events generation-by-generation.
 For example, for our arithmetic causal graph, note how it's arranged differently from an example above:
 ```
 In[] := With[{evolution =
    WolframModel[<|"PatternRules" -> {a_, b_} :> a + b|>, {3, 8, 8, 8,